pattonsgirl/CEG3120/Projects/Project5/README.md

 1. Commit and push your changes to your repository.
 Verify that these changes show in your course
    repository.

-   - Your repo should contain:
+Your repo should contain:
    - `README-CD.md` (and `README-CI.md` from P4)
    - `website` folder with website pages
    - `Dockerfile`
    - GitHub action `yml` file in `.github/workflows`
-   - webhook related config files
+   - `deployment` folder with:
      - container restart script
-     - webhook definition file
+     - `hook` definition file

 2. In Pilot, paste the link to your project folder.